Monica Culen: Hospital clowning

 In 1991, Culen co-founded one of the first European hospital clowning projects, Cliniclowns Österreich, and helped develop the strategic concepts and guidelines for such organizations in Austria, Netherlands and Belgium.

-In 1994, Culen began a new project together with Giora Seeliger, the non-profit foundation ROTE NASEN Clowndoctors Österreich [RED NOSES Clowndoctors Austria].
+In 1994, Culen founded the non-profit organisation ROTE NASEN Clowndoctors Österreich [RED NOSES Clowndoctors Austria].
 Culen served as Managing Director until 2011, when she subsequently became President of the Board.

-Then in 2003, Culen and Seeliger, along with additional support from Franz Haimerl, created RED NOSES Clowndoctors International.
-Since 1996, RED NOSES partner organisations in Germany, Hungary, Slovakia, Slovenia, Czech Republic, Croatia, Poland, Lithuania as well as branch offices in Jordan and Palestine were founded.
-Furthermore, RED NOSES Clowndoctors International undertakes humanitarian missions through the 'Emergency Smile' programme in crisis areas, refugee camps and other institutions worldwide.
+In 2003, Culen and Giora Seeliger, along with additional support from Franz Haimerl, created RED NOSES Clowndoctors International.
+Since 1996, RED NOSES opened partner organisations in Germany, Hungary, Slovakia, Slovenia, Czech Republic, Croatia, Poland, Lithuania as well as branch offices in Jordan and Palestine.
+Furthermore, RED NOSES Clowndoctors International undertakes humanitarian missions through the Emergency Smile programme in crisis areas, refugee camps and other institutions worldwide.
+RED NOSES Group is the leading Healthcare Clown Organisation.

+In April 2023 Monica Culen stepped down from the Management Board and is presently presiding the RED NOSES Board of Trustees and serves at the RNI Executive Committee as well as on various local Boards of Directors of Partner Organizations.

 Other associations

 Monica Culen was appointed as president of the Austrian Fundraising Association [Fundraising Verband Austria] in 2004.
-The FVA is a platform for non-profit organisations to help influence the formulation of relevant legislation concerning the non-profit sector in Austria.
+The FVA is a platform for non-profit organizations to support and professionalize NPOs and help influence the formulation of relevant legislation concerning the non-profit sector in Austria.

-Culen is also the founder and former Chair of the European Federation of Healthcare Clowns (EFHCO), the world's largest federation of hospital clown organisations.
+Culen is also the co-founder and former Chair (2011 to 2021) of the European Federation of Healthcare Clowns (EFHCO), the world's largest federation of hospital clown organisations.
 The federation defines binding quality requirements for the work of hospital clowns in order to professionalize their engagement with their beneficiaries and to define standards for a future certification.

 From 2002 until 2008, Culen developed and was in charge of the first Austrian fundraising college.
 She was also a lecturer at the Fundraising School of the University of Indiana (USA).